-\textit{RARE}-Set contains three different domains of datasets: finance, economics, and policy.
-We collect a heterogeneous corpus with 150 recent S\&P 500 Companies' SEC 10-k filings, 114 OECD economic surveys, and 214 Consolidated Annual Performance and Evaluation Report (CAPER) from grantees for U.S. Department of Housing and Urban Development (HUD) funded programs.
-The datasets distribution is shown in Table~\ref{tab:dataset_stats}.
+RARE-Set contains three different domains of datasets: finance, economics, and policy.
+We collect a heterogeneous corpus with 199 recent S\&P 500 Companies' SEC 10-k filings, 114 OECD economic surveys, and 214 Consolidated Annual Performance and Evaluation Report (CAPER) from grantees for U.S. Department of Housing and Urban Development (HUD) funded programs.
+Appendix~\ref{appsec:dataset_stats} shows the full dataset statistics.

 We enhance datasets quality through a variety of processing techniques.
-For financial reports, our preprocessing pipeline builds on Edgar-Crawler~\citep{loukas-etal-2021-edgar-corpus-and-edgar-crawler}, with custom modifications.
+For instance, for financial reports, our preprocessing pipeline builds on Edgar-Crawler \cite{loukas-etal-2021-edgar-corpus-and-edgar-crawler}, with custom modifications.
 Rather than preserving tables in HTML format, we convert them to a markdown structure optimized for LLM inputs.
 In knowledge graph extraction from financial documents, we prioritize relations involving performance metrics, operational activities, and financial events.
 We explicitly target generalized and reusable relations that can be applied across companies within the same industry.
 This approach supports the generation of multi-hop questions that span multiple companies.
 For economic surveys, we design prompts to emphasize policy measures, key economic indicators, and patterns of national development.
 In the context of policy reports, our focus is on fund allocation, program implementation, and beneficiary data.

 The benchmark contains single-hop queries and three types of multi-hop queries based on different knowledge patterns in the knowledge graph.
-One thing to mention is that all of these datasets are time-sensitive and can expand dynamically as time progresses.
+One thing to mention is that all of these domains are time-sensitive and can update dynamically as time progresses.